 19.1 Assignment.
 This LGIA may be assigned by a Party only with the written consent of the other Parties; provided that a Party may assign this LGIA without the consent of the other Parties to any Affiliate of the assigning Party with an equal or greater credit rating and with the legal authority and operational ability to satisfy the obligations of the assigning Party under this LGIA; and provided further that the Interconnection Customer shall have the right to assign this LGIA, without the consent of the CAISO or Participating TO, for collateral security purposes to aid in providing financing for the Large Generating Facility, provided that the Interconnection Customer will promptly notify the CAISO and Participating TO of any such assignment.
 Any financing arrangement entered into by the Interconnection Customer pursuant to this Article will provide that prior to or upon the exercise of the secured party’s, trustee’s or mortgagee’s assignment rights pursuant to said arrangement, the secured creditor, the trustee or mortgagee will notify the CAISO and Participating TO of the date and particulars of any such exercise of assignment right(s), including providing the CAISO and Participating TO with proof that it meets the requirements of Articles 11.5 and 18.3.
 Any attempted assignment that violates this Article is void and ineffective.
 Any assignment under this LGIA shall not relieve a Party of its obligations, nor shall a Party’s obligations be enlarged, in whole or in part, by reason thereof.
 Where required, consent to assignment will not be unreasonably withheld, conditioned or delayed.

+The Interconnection Customer may assign Surplus Interconnection Service pursuant to Section 3.4 of the GIDAP.
+The CAISO, Participating TO, and original Interconnection Customer will work in good faith to amend the this GIA to reflect the transfer of Surplus Interconnection Service before the execution of the assignee’s GIA.